-Sexual assault cases have recently gained significant attention in the media as well as our Congress, and commanding officers do not take accusations of sex-related crimes lightly.
+Sexual assault cases have recently gained significant attention in the media as well as our Congress.
+Undoubtedly commanding officers do not take accusations of sex-related crimes lightly.
 If you have been arrested for or even accused of sexual assault, you need to contact Crisp and Associates Military Law to protect your future.

-Article 15 of the Uniform Code of Military Justice authorizes commanders to discipline service members without having to convene a court-martial.
+Article 15 of the Uniform Code of Military Justice authorizes commanders to discipline service members without convening a court-martial.
 Hence, it is also called non-judicial punishment (Captain’s Mast in the Navy) because it does not involve the judicial system..

 The most severe of all criminal complications that you could face is the crime of illegally taking another person’s life.
-If you are charged with murder, you may be facing immense penalties upon conviction.
+Consequently if you are charged with murder, you may be facing immense penalties upon conviction.
 Our firm can defend you against these serious crimes.

 While drugs are outlawed in the military, drug crimes are not uncommon.
 The military has a zero-tolerance policy for offenders, and you could be facing serious criminal complications if you have been arrested.
 You need to ensure that your rights are defended by working with a lawyer.

 Each branch of the military offers administrative remedies to correct a service member’s military records.
 This includes everything from administrative discharges, punitive discharges as a result of a court-martial, medical retirement eligibility, non-judicial punitive actions, reprimands, evaluation reports, and so forth.